Should I take the TOEFL or IELTS?

 Institution Requirements

 It is recommended that you check with the schools you are applying to in order to see which test they accept.
-Generally, the IELTS is more readily accepted in universities within the Commonwealth although many US universities are starting to accept it too.
-The US tends to prefer the TOEFL with over 8,000 universities that accept it.
-Ultimately you will need to take the corresponding exam to that which your schools require, although many now accept both.
+Generally, the IELTS is more readily accepted in universities within the Commonwealth, although many U.S. universities are starting to accept it too.
+The U.S. tends to prefer the TOEFL iBT, but it is accepted by over 11,000 universities worldwide.
+Ultimately, you will need to take the corresponding exam to that which your schools require, although many now accept both.

 Test Availability